27 Clues of a Subtext

 In Jurassic Park, Tim and Lex, through their enthusiasm toward John Hammond (their granddad), hide the fact that he is monster.
 He doesn’t care about the fact that his impatience cost a worker his life, and doesn’t care about the worker’s life either, or his family, he spared no expense but his park is as safe as a river full of piranhas (that which simply means he didn’t think about his visitor’s safety).
 When the kids arrive he introduces them as “our target audience,” he doesn’t care about them.
 He will later on refuses to have the dinos killed in order to protect the kids when everyone else is ready to push the kill switch.

 19-Narrators Are Liars.

 As soon as a movie has a narrator, this narrator lies.
 He misrepresents the facts according to motivations he doesn’t reveal.
 Rose in Titanic.
 Kiddo in Kill Bill.
-Or, the narrator doesn’t exactly understand what happened and we’re supposed to reconstruct the real story lie in Forrest Gump or in many Film Noirs.
+Or, the narrator doesn’t exactly understand what happened and we’re supposed to reconstruct the real story like in Forrest Gump, Dirty Dancing or in many Film Noirs.
 Or, he could just have a peculiarity that distorts his account.